 Our students work closely with experienced faculty to design an educational experience relative to their own strengths and interests.
-Unique features of the program include a comprehensive study of American jazz dance, an emphasis on jazz and contemporary styles in dance productions, outreach experiences that empower and serve the Salve Regina community and beyond, and a steady influx of guest artists that offer real world connections and fresh perspectives.
+The foundation of our curriculum is a comprehensive study of American jazz dance through a 21st century lens that challenges racism, sexism and Eurocentric ideology.
+Other unique features include an emphasis on jazz and contemporary styles in dance productions, outreach experiences that empower and serve the Salve Regina community and beyond, and a steady influx of guest artists that offer real world connections and fresh perspectives.

 We inspire connections across disciplines, allowing each student to carve out an individualized career pathway for future success.

 Our dance program not only fuels students’ passion with formal training and structured exposure to all aspects of the art form, it also develops a well-rounded graduate prepared to excel in today’s demanding workforce.